suerion/AutomatedWorkcarts/README.md

     - `Destroy` -- Destroys the workcart.
 This is intended for lazy track designs.
 You should not need this if you design your routes thoughtfully.
     - `@<route_name>` -- Instructs the workcart to ignore this trigger if it's not assigned this route (replace `<route_name>` with the name you want).
       - If the trigger has the `Conductor` property and the workcart does not already have a conductor, it will be assigned this route.
-    - `Enabled` -- Enables the trigger if currently disabled.
+    - `Enabled` -- Enables the trigger.
-    - `Disabled` -- Disables the trigger if currently enabled.
+    - `Disabled` -- Disables the trigger.
 Disabled triggers are ignored by workcarts and are colored gray.
 - `aw.addtrunneltrigger <option1> <option2>` -- Adds a trigger to the track position where you are aiming.
   - Must be in a supported train tunnel (one enabled in plugin configuration).
   - This trigger will be replicated at all train tunnels of the same type.
 Editing or removing one of those triggers will affect them all.